rachelrobbinsmayhill/Personal-Project/README.md

 - [x]  Create a plan for completing the project using the data science pipeline
 - [x]  Create a data dictionary to define variables and data context
 - [x]  Draft starting hypothesis
+- [x]  Create local folder and repository for project

 #### 2. ACQUIRE
 - [x]  Create .gitignore
-- [x]  Create env file with log-in credentials
-- [x]  Store env file in .gitignore to ensure the security of sensitive data
+- [x]  Obtain client_data.csv and save in local folder/project repository
 - [x]  Create wrangle.py module
 - [x]  Store functions needed to acquire the dataset
 - [x]  Ensure all imports needed to run the functions are inside the wrangle.py document
 - [x]  Using Jupyter Notebook
      - [x]  Run all required imports
      - [x]  Import functions from wrangle.py module
      - [x]  Summarize dataset using methods and document observations

 #### 3. PREPARE